The mind and body are connected

 Turning towards the positive in life

 Finally, learning to turn away from the negative and towards the positive is an important part of this work.
 Once thoughts, beliefs, and sensations become more easily identifiable, any negative beliefs can be changed to more positive statements.
 Acceptance, forgiveness and love towards oneself and others can enhance our capacity to heal, whereas self-criticism can block it.
+Once we look at those aspects of ourselves we do not like, and embrace the shadow, we can start to integrate and heal all aspects of ourselves.

 Mindfulness can help to reduce stress, anxiety, compulsive behaviours and addictions, whilst promoting relaxation and the connection to the innate healing capabilities of each organism.
 Any limiting beliefs that may be contributing to sexual dysfunction can also be identified.